phnx-im/docs/src/spec/authentication_service.md

 The AS performs the following actions:

 * Check that the alias is not already registered
-* Create a alias entry with the given alias and auth key
+* Create an alias entry with the given alias and auth key

 ### Authentication